 This module offers the opportunity to learn the basics of the classical Greek language and is designed for students who have little or no previous experience of the language.
 The department believes that language is at the heart of the discipline and all students should, at the minimum, have a basic knowledge of one of the classical languages.

 This module will be taken by:

 - 1st Year Q800 students who have no qualification in Greek.

 There are three hours of teaching each week.
-Attendance is required at all classes.
-If you are ill, you should contact your lecturer by email as soon as possible giving an indication of why you could not be expected to attend.
+They are an integral part of the course and so attendance is required at all classes.
+If you have an appointment you can't miss, please discuss this in advance, If you are ill, you should email as soon as possible giving an indication of why you could not be expected to attend.
 In the absence of any such email, your absence will be noted as unauthorised.
-Out experience is that regular attendance is the single most important factor for success on this module.
+Our experience is that regular attendance is the single most important factor for success on this module.

 Module convenor: Mr Clive Letchford